EthanHeilman/flipIt/README.md

         });
     </script>

+To see this example in action go to [ethanheilman.github.com/flipIt/playable.html](http://ethanheilman.github.com/flipIt/playable.html).

 ## Draw games based on recorded moves.

-Specify a set of moves to render that game, right click to import as a png.
+If you have a list of moves in a flipIt and we wish to render the state of the game include the following javascript in a webpage and then right click to import as a png.
-In the below example we render the game X flips on turn 300, Y flips on turn 500, X flips on turn 900, out of a total 1000 turns.

     <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js"></script>
     <script type="text/javascript" src="https://raw.github.com/EthanHeilman/flipIt/master/js/flipit.js"></script>